f3ndot/eccc-msc-amqp-alerts/README.md

 You should probably use `-v` when running the program.

 ```
-usage: eccc_msc_amqp_alerts [-h] [-d] [-v]
+usage: eccc_msc_amqp_alerts [-h] [-d] [-v] [-s]

 Listen to and print alerts and bulletins from Environment and Climate Change Canada's
 Metereological Service Canada Datamart AMQP server

 optional arguments:
   -h, --help         show this help message and exit
   -d, --debug        print lots of debugging statements
   -v, --verbose      be verbose, show what's going on
+  -s, --print-stats  print statistics on exit

 Copyright (C) 2022  Justin A. S. Bull